Flight Delay Risk Predictor

 For each flight, the system scores:

-- •Delay probability — a percentage risk score with Low / Medium / High classification
+- •Delay probability as a calibrated percentage with Low / Medium / High classification

-- •Cancellation probability — scored separately, because the drivers are different
+- •Cancellation probability, scored separately, because the drivers and base rates are different

-- •Contributing factors with direction and magnitude — not just "this flight is risky" but specifically what's driving it: departure hour lowering risk by 6.9%, load factor raising it by 3.2%, weather severity as a minor factor at -0.7%
+- •Contributing factors with direction and magnitude.
+So instead of "this flight is risky," you see what's actually driving it: departure hour reducing risk by 6.9%, load factor raising it by 3.2%, weather severity contributing -0.7%

-- •An ops snapshot view — all upcoming flights on a single screen with delay and cancellation risk side by side, so duty managers can allocate attention to the flights that need it
+- •An FIDS (flight information display system) showing all upcoming flights on a single screen with delay and cancellation risk side by side, so duty managers can allocate attention to the flights that need it

-The factor breakdown matters.
-An ops manager who sees "high delay risk" can't act on that.
-An ops manager who sees "departure hour is the primary driver, load factor is compounding it" can make a specific decision about buffer time or gate reassignment.
+Factor attribution is what makes this usable in practice.
+An ops manager who sees "high delay risk" can't act on that alone.
+An ops manager who sees "departure hour is the primary driver, load factor is compounding it, weather is neutral" can make a specific decision: extend the crew buffer, swap the gate, hold the connection.
+Risk score plus attribution turns a number into a decision.

 See It in Action